North Augusta, Ontario: Community

-Currently, the community is served by Greenham's General store/Gas Station, an LCBO/Convenience Store, The Creekside Diner and Foley's Auto Wrecking.
+Currently, the community is served by Riopelle’s Convenience Store and LCBO.
+The Creekside Diner and Foley's Auto Wrecking.
 North Augusta also has a volunteer fire department and a community hall which holds council meetings, small concerts and other community functions.

 Religion and churches

 North Augusta has been home to many separate churches: an Anglican church, Presbyterian church, Roman Catholic church and three Methodist churches have all at one time served the village.
 The Anglican church is called St, Peter's Anglican Church, as is located along Branch Road north of the village's centre.
 This church was rebuilt once; the original St. Peter's church was a frame building constructed in the early-to-mid 1800s.
 According to the first church's deed, it was a frame building with a balcony, four frosted windows and a steeple and bell.
 According to local historians, the timber used to the build the church was salvaged from a ship which had run aground near Blue Church.
 The building was later used by the Orange Lodge and after that as a barn before being dismantled; original timbers from the church were used to construct a wooden cross which is located in the new St. Peter's church.
 The St. Peter's church which currently stands was built on the same site as the former church made from locally manufactured brick in 1884.

 The Presbyterian church located in North Augusta is located across from the fire hall along Mill Street.
 The building which currently stands was the third Presbyterian church; it is unknown why the church was rebuilt at this time and little is known of the first church.
 The first time a Presbyterian church is mentioned in North Augusta is in an 1846 issue of the Recorder and Times newspaper; it is also mentioned in census records, which list a stone Presbyterian church as being in operation in 1851.
 The second Presbyterian church building was constructed around 1876 and was torn down in 1886, with the present structure being built in its spot four years later in 1890.
 The Presbyterian church operated until 1925 when it closed due to lack of attendance.
 The building is currently being used as a community hall.